FindLiad/Human-Resources-Data-Visualization-Dashboard/README.md

     <div class="story-copy">
       <h3>Context</h3>
       <p>
-        &nbsp;&nbsp;&nbsp;&nbsp;In this real world scenario - My client was a <b>global manufacturer</b> with 15,000+ employees.<br>
+        In this real world scenario - My client was a <b>global manufacturer</b> with 15,000+ employees.<br><br>
-        &nbsp;&nbsp;&nbsp;&nbsp;Labor costs were massive, yet HR data lived in silos—payroll, talent, compliance, performance—all telling conflicting stories.
+        Labor costs were massive, yet HR data lived in silos—payroll, talent, compliance, performance—all telling conflicting stories.
 Executives argued over headcount, finance second-guessed numbers, HR pushed for DEI but had no proof.
 Decisions carried million-dollar risks.
-I was asked to create clarity for everyone involved.<br>
+I was asked to create clarity for everyone involved.<br><br>
-        &nbsp;&nbsp;&nbsp;&nbsp;<b>My task:</b> create one secure dashboard that turned scattered spreadsheets into a single source of truth for workforce planning.
+        <b>My task:</b> create one secure dashboard that turned scattered spreadsheets into a single source of truth for workforce planning.
       </p>
     </div>
     <figure class="story-img-wrap">